 Mr. Wininger is an active member of the Alabama Trial Lawyers Association, the American Bar Association, the Association of Trial Lawyers of America, and the Alabama State Bar.

-DeLeal Wininger Jr. spends his free time coaching youth baseball at Shades Valley Presbyterian Church.
+When DeLeal Wininger Jr. is not practicing law he spends his free time coaching youth baseball at Shades Valley Presbyterian Church.
+He also enjoys going to concerts, playing his guitars and his digeridoo.